-The Insight Plugin can be configured under the PLUGIN main navigation unit.
+The Insight Plugin can be configured under the PLUGINS main navigation unit.

-1. Click on the PLUGIN main configuration item in the Left navigation area.
-Alternatively you can also click on the

-2. Select Insight plugin.
+- 1. Click on the PLUGINS main configuration item in the Left navigation area.
+Alternatively you can also click on the sign to open up the sub-navigation items of PLUGINS. - 2.
+Select Insight plugin.